Heritage

 2018

-Vertex full-page print adverts wins SILVER for ‘Best Art Direction’ and BRONZE for ‘Best Writing’ at Creative Circle awards.
+The Vertex full-page print adverts win SILVER for ‘Best Art Direction’ and BRONZE for ‘Best Writing’ at the Creative Circle Awards.